muqiao0626/FLDA/README.md

 FLDA for "Evolution of Neuronal Cell Classes and Types in the Vertebrate Retina"

 ## Overview
-This repository contains Python code for implementing a three-dimensional factorized linear discriminant analysis (FLDA) algorithm, as described in a research paper (citations to be added later).
+This repository contains Python code for implementing a three-dimensional factorized linear discriminant analysis (FLDA) algorithm, as described in a research paper (Hahn, J., Monavarfeshani, A., Qiao, M. et al. Evolution of neuronal cell classes and types in the vertebrate retina.
+Nature 624, 415–424 (2023). https://doi.org/10.1038/s41586-023-06638-9).
 The code utilizes Numpy and scikit-learn libraries.

 ## FLDA_3d_complete Class
 The FLDA_3d_complete class includes the following methods: